 Strengthen community and political awareness around the value of community transport

 Advocate on behalf of our members to all levels of government: local, state and federal including representation from SActa to the national peak body – ACTA (Australian Community Transport Association).

 Provide opportunities for members and transport providers to connect, be informed and promote the value of community transport.

 sacta has been providing leadership, support, and resources to our members and currently has members from Local Governments, the Not for Profit Sector, Community Passenger Networks, other transport providers and various associate memberships.

 We acknowledge the traditional owners and Elders past and present across Australia.
 We give particular acknowledgement to the traditional custodians of the lands where our members are located and the areas where we work.
 We pay our respects to the Elders both past and present and to those of the future, for they hold the memories, the traditions, the cultures and aspirations of Aboriginal Australia.
 We must always remember that under the concrete and asphalt that land is, was and will always be traditional Aboriginal land.

-Sidique Bah – Multicultural Communities Council of SA Inc
+WEBSITE DEV: Sidique Bah, Multicultural Communities Council of SA

 For more information about how to join, click here.